MVoltaj/devinci_auto_presence/README.md

 *How it works*

-- Login into your account on devinci portail website
+- Program logs in into your account on devinci portail website
 - If there is a presence it will check it, and wait until your next class
 - If presence is closed, it will wait until your next class
 - if presence is not opened, it will check every x seconds (delay you define) if it got opened, and when it opens, it checks it